The CARBON STILL with its high accuracy

 With the surface area principle we propose, stones and rocks in the samples can simply be discarded.
 They need only be brushed a little, to remove any attached fine soil material.

 However: when a soil density based calculation system is used it’s obviously necessary that stones and rocks cannot be discarded.
 Stones and rocks are a meaningful factor in accurately determining average, soil density.
 Therefore all stones and rocks in the samples must stay in the samples, and must in turn be ground up sufficiently to pass through a 2 mm screen.

 This is not necessary when using the surface area principle.
 (If a density system is a set requirement of the relevant Authority then this can be accommodated with the this same equipment.
-The SOIL PIPE and the auger are simply taken to a known and preselected depth.
+The Sizing Auger System takes the TIGER TOOTH SOIL PIPE and the auger down to a known and pre-selected depth.
 The sample is dried and weighed and knowing the volume of the used section of the sleeve, the dry density is then easily calculated.)